adrianjmatthews/CCKW_database/README.md

 # CCKW_database
 Database of Convectively Coupled Kelvin Waves (CCKWs) calculated from IMERG precipitation.

-This repository contains a python pickle file with a database of CCKWs calculated according to the methodology in Matthews (2021).
+This repository contains a python pickle file with a database of CCKW trajectories calculated according to the methodology in Matthews (2021).
 The CCKW database was calculated from IMERG V07B precipitation data, averaged from 2.5S-2.5N.
 Further details in Matthews (2021)

 The time domain of the latest version of the database currently runs from 1 July 2000 to 31 December 2023.